loftwah/buildkit/README.md

 ### Specific Versions

-- **Daily Workflow**: Automatically mirrors `latest` tags.
-For specific versions (e.g., `ruby:3.3.0`), use the manual trigger option.
+- **Daily Workflow**: Automatically mirrors `latest` tags daily.
+For a specific version (e.g., `ruby:3.3.0`), use the manual trigger option below.
-- **Latest + Older Workflow**: Pulls the latest version plus two prior stable ones when triggered.
+- **All Versions Workflow**: Pulls the latest version plus two prior stable ones when triggered manually.
 As of February 2025, you might see:
   - **BuildKit**: `v0.12.5` (latest), `v0.12.0`, `v0.11.6`.
   - **Ruby**: `3.3.0` (latest), `3.2.2`, `3.1.4`.
   - **Nginx**: `1.25.3` (latest), `1.24.0`, `1.22.1`.